Fragmon/klipper_max_flow_test/README.md

 Either your hotend really can flow that fast (raise MAX), or SG sensitivity is still too low.
 Check the Auto-SGT output — if it tuned to a very high SGT (e.g. > 30), your motor torque headroom is bigger than the test's MAX value.

-**Test ends without trigger and the chart shows a clear plateau** — This used to happen when `COARSE_STEP=10` skipped over a fast plateau onset. v3.1 added a single-step plateau trigger that catches this.
-If you see this on v3.1, lower `COARSE_STEP` to 5 — the IQR cumulative growth trigger needs ≥5 coarse steps of history to fire.
+**Test ends without trigger and the chart shows a clear plateau** — If `COARSE_STEP=10` skips over the slip onset, the single-step plateau trigger may not have enough resolution.
+Lower `COARSE_STEP` to 5 — the IQR cumulative growth trigger needs ≥5 coarse steps of history to fire, so 5 mm³/s steps give the algorithm enough data.

 **TMC2240 results much lower than expected (<70 mm³/s on a fast extruder)** —
 Check that you're running in **SpreadCycle/SG2** mode, not StealthChop/SG4.
 The SG4 path of the TMC2240 reduces peak torque by ~50 %. `TMC_FLOW_STATUS` will tell you which mode is active.
 Remove `stealthchop_threshold` from your `[tmc2240]` section if present.